 * Derwent Valley Heritage Way – close to home, historical, and quite pretty

-* Pennine Way – all of it.
+* The Pennine Way – all of it, from Kinder Scout to Kirk Yetholm.
 We may even take a detour up “The Cheviot” – one of the highest mountains in the area, and not far off-route

 * St Cuthbert’s Way – a path closely following the England-Scotland border that commemorates an old saint